Northern Crusades: Livonian Crusade

-By the 12th century, the peoples inhabiting the lands now known as Estonia, Latvia, and Lithuania formed a pagan wedge between increasingly powerful rival Christian states – the Orthodox Church to their east and the Catholic Church to their west.
+By the 12th century, the peoples inhabiting the lands now known as Estonia, Latvia, and Lithuania formed a pagan wedge between increasingly powerful, rival Christian states—the Orthodox Church to their east and the Catholic Church to their west.
 The difference in creeds was one of the reasons they were able to resist being forcibly converted to a different religion.
-During a period of more than 150 years leading up to the arrival of German crusaders in the region, Estonia was attacked thirteen times by Russian principalities, and by Denmark and Sweden as well.
-Estonians for their part made raids upon Denmark and Sweden.
-There were peaceful attempts by some Catholics to convert the Estonians, starting with missions dispatched by Adalbert, Archbishop of Bremen, in 1045–1072.
-However, these peaceful efforts seem to have had limited success.
+During a period of more than 150 years leading up to the arrival of German crusaders in the region, Estonia was attacked 13 times by the Russian principalities and by Denmark and Sweden as well, and in turn Estonia raided Denmark and Sweden.
+Although there were peaceful attempts by some Catholics to convert the Estonians, starting with missions dispatched by Adalbert, Archbishop of Bremen, in 1045–1072, these peaceful efforts seem to have had limited success.

 Campaign against the Livonians (1198–1212)

-Moving in the wake of German merchants who were now following the old trading routes of the Vikings, a canon named Meinhard landed at the mouth of the Daugava river in present-day Latvia in 1180 and was made bishop in 1186.
-Pope Celestine III proclaimed a crusade against the Baltic pagans in 1195, which was reiterated by Pope Innocent III, and a crusading expedition led by Meinhard's successor, Bishop Berthold of Hanover, landed in Livonia (part of present-day Latvia, surrounding the Gulf of Riga) in 1198.
+Moving in the wake of German merchants following old Viking trading routes, Meinhard, a German canon later proclaimed a saint, landed at the mouth of the Daugava River in present-day Latvia in 1180 and six years later was made bishop.
+Pope Celestine III proclaimed a crusade against the Baltic pagans in 1195, which was reiterated by Pope Innocent III, and a crusading expedition led by Meinhard's successor as bishop, Berthold of Hanover, landed in Livonia (part of present-day Latvia, surrounding the Gulf of Riga) in 1198.
 Although the crusaders won their first battle, Bishop Berthold was mortally wounded and the crusaders were repelled.

-In 1199, Albert of Buxhoeveden was appointed by the Archbishop Hartwig II of Bremen to Christianise the Baltic countries.
-By the time Albert died 30 years later, the conquest and formal Christianisation of present-day Estonia and northern Latvia was complete.
-Albert began his task by touring the Empire, preaching a Crusade against the Baltic countries, and was assisted in this by a papal bull which declared that fighting against the Baltic heathens was of the same rank as participating in a crusade to the Holy Land.
-Although he landed in the mouth of the Daugava in 1200 with only 23 ships and 500 soldiers, the bishop's efforts ensured that a constant flow of recruits followed.
+In 1199, Albert of Buxhoeveden was appointed by Archbishop Hartwig II of Bremen to Christianize the Baltic countries.
+By the time Albert died 30 years later, the conquest and formal Christianization of present-day Estonia and northern Latvia was complete.
+Albert began his task by touring the empire, preaching a crusade against the Baltic countries, assisted in this effort by a papal bull declaring that fighting the Baltic heathens was of the same rank as participating in a crusade to the Holy Land.
+Landing at the mouth of the Daugava River in 1200 with only 23 ships and 500 soldiers, the archbishop's efforts helped Albert ensure that a constant flow of recruits followed.
 The first crusaders usually arrived to fight during the spring and returned to their homes in the autumn.

 To ensure a permanent military presence, the Livonian Brothers of the Sword were founded in 1202.
-The founding by Bishop Albert of the market at Riga in 1201 attracted citizens from the Empire and economic prosperity ensued.
-At Albert's request, Pope Innocent III dedicated the Baltic countries to the Virgin Mary to popularize recruitment to his army and the name "Mary's Land" has survived up to modern times.
-This is noticeable in one of the names given to Livonia at the time, Terra Mariana (Land of Mary).
+The founding, led by Bishop Albert at the market at Riga in 1201, attracted citizens from the Empire and economic prosperity ensued.
+At Albert's request, Pope Innocent III dedicated the Baltic countries to the Virgin Mary to popularize recruitment to his army, as is noticeable in one of the names given to Livonia at the time, Terra Mariana (Land of Mary).
+The name "Mary's Land" has also survived up to modern times.